sdobrer2005/Example-in-SAS/Results/README.md

-normality_summary_report_note - document with my explanation for the output normality_figures_report - visualization of the results for normality assumption normality_figures_report_note - document with my explanation for the figures output
+normality_summary_report_note - document with my explanation for the output normality_figures_report - visualization of the results for normality assumption normality_figures_report_note - document with my explanation for the figures output ttest - Custom output for T-test
+Ttest_plots - Example of plots created by PROC TTEST, includes Setosa\Versicolor comparison for all four variables (with notes)

 ## Data
 - Dataset: IRIS (public dataset)